JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7898 days**.

-And here is a just a random fact -  **Namco, who are the manufacturers of Pac Man the video game, has estimated that the original arcade game has been played over 10 billion times by individuals**.
+And here is a just a random fact -  **Honeybees use the sun as a compass which helps them navigate**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)